 Do I have to renew annually?
 What is the process for that if I do?

 There is no annual renewal, but there is an annual report that needs to be filed and an annual fee of $10,000 (or $7,750 for businesses located in the California Commerce Center).

 Can the City of Ontario help me through this process?

 Yes!
-As a unique business incentive offered exclusively to Ontario businesses, the City pays for a consultant to assist you through the entire process.
+As a unique business incentive offered exclusively to Ontario businesses, the City works with a consultant to help you determine the feasibility of establishing a FTZ.
 Please contact the City of Ontario Economic Development staff to find out how you could take advantage of the Foreign Trade Zone.